 Our Prayer and Meditation Room is located on the first floor

 Hours: Open 24 hours a day, 7 days a week

-It provides a nondenominational place for respite, prayer, quiet meditation, and reflection for people of all faiths.
-A chaplain is also available for families staying with us overnight by calling 53-5063 from inside the hospital.
+The Prayer and Meditation Room provides a nondenominational place for respite, prayer, quiet meditation and reflection for people of all faiths.
+A chaplain is also available for families staying with us overnight by calling 53-5063 from a hospital phone.
 You can also request pastoral care from your hospital room, at your child’s bedside, using the interactive program, GetWellNetwork.

 If you’re visiting our hospital, the following will help you navigate our building and campus — and know what to expect.

-You can park for free 24 hours a day, 7 days a week in any of our easily-accessible, well-lit visitor parking lots located outside of the main hospital entrance.
+You can park for free 24 hours a day, 7 days a week in any of our easily-accessible, well-lit visitor parking lots located outside of both the Outpatient Entrance and Hospital Entrance.

-Located at the front entrance, near the playground
+Located at the Outpatient Entrance (near the playground)

 Phone: (302) 651-6444